 Gaynor began coaching in 2006.
 She belongs to the Mindful Coaching School, accredited by the International Coaching Federation.

-● Conact Gaynor for a free session to explore what you would like mindful coaching to clarify and impact in your life.
+● Conact Gaynor for a free session to explore what you would like mindful coaching to clarify and the impact you seek.

 ● Mindful coaching is provided at Newtown Linford, Leicestershire or via zoom, to suit the needs of the individual or group